Posted: Thu 18th Mar 2021

-Whether you are applying for a new job, meeting a potential client or a business partner, people are very likely to look for you online first - and they will want to see credibility.
+Whether you're applying for a new job, meeting a potential client or a business partner, people are very likely to look for you online first – and they will want to see credibility.

 Which leads me to the next point – have you ever Googled yourself?
 If not, you may be surprised to discover that one of the top references coming up in search results is your LinkedIn profile.
 It often shows up long before your website.

-So what's the first impression that you are making?
+So what first impression are you making?
 Will it encourage the person to visit your website and find out more about your business?
 Will it make them send an enquiry?

-A LinkedIn profile is not something we can set and forget - it is a living personal branding tool.
+A LinkedIn profile is not something we can set and forget – it's a living personal branding tool.

 Bullet-proofing your profile, or in other words developing it in a way that presents the best picture of you as a professional, is crucial.
 A strong LinkedIn profile will boost your credibility and build trust, which is essential for opening up conversations and generating leads.

-As you may already know, what others say about you is often more influential than what we say about ourselves - hence why recommendations are often referred to as the 'golden currency of LinkedIn'.
+As you may already know, what others say about you is often more influential than what we say about ourselves.
+This is why recommendations are often referred to as the 'golden currency of LinkedIn'.
 They are your 'social proof'.

 LinkedIn recommendations prove to your network, potential clients or recruiters that the skills and credentials mentioned on your profile are not an exaggerated attempt to appear more experienced or qualified than you are.